Top 14 Venture Capital Firms for FinTech Startups

 14. WestCap

 WestCap is a strategic investment and operating firm that backs tech-enabled, asset-light marketplaces.
-They focus on partnering with companies that have the potential to become leaders in their respective categories.
+They partner with founders to build enduring, market-leading companies.

-The firm is distinguished by its ability to invest across a company's lifecycle, from early venture rounds to private equity.
-Their portfolio includes major successes like the home-sharing platform Airbnb and the buy-now-pay-later service Klarna.
+The firm is defined by its focus on high-growth marketplaces and its ability to support companies through late-stage rounds and public offerings.
+Their portfolio includes major successes like the home-sharing platform Airbnb and the buy-now-pay-later giant Klarna.

 - Founded: 2019